 Key Benefits of S&OP

-Companies that implement a mature S&OP following the 7-steps process and 5 Key Pillar, enjoy a few significant benefits to their operations planning.
+Companies that implement a mature S&OP process, enjoy a few significant key benefits to their operations planning.
 For instance, S&OP:

 - improves business alignment,